github/docs/content/copilot/using-github-copilot/getting-code-suggestions-in-your-ide-with-github-copilot.md

 {% data variables.product.prodname_copilot %} will show you a suggestion.

-To open a new tab with multiple additional suggestions, use the following keyboard shortcut, then click **Open GitHub Copilot**:
+To open a new tab with multiple additional suggestions, use the following keyboard shortcut, then click **Open {% data variables.product.prodname_copilot %}**:

 | OS | Open multiple suggestions |
 | :- | :- |